 Visit our insights page to learn more about crowdfunding.

 Equity Crowdfunding is a method for Startups and Small & Medium Enterprises (SMEs) or Businesses to raise funds via the general public, a.k.a.
 Retail Investors.
-Retail Investors develop operational strategies for the company using his extensive experience in operational management.
+Retail Investors develop operational strategies for the company using their extensive experience in operational management.
 He designs and implements training processes to ensure a high level of efficiency in the workshops for deals on ECF platforms to Invest in businesses in exchange for Equity.

-These businesses are generally high risk, high return investment alternative to other Investment instruments like Stocks, Bonds, Mutual Funds or Trust Funds, or even Fixed Deposits.
+These businesses are generally high risk, high return investment alternatives to other Investment instruments like Stocks, Bonds, Mutual Funds or Trust Funds, or even Fixed Deposits.
 Startups generally have a 25% yearly average return, however, it also comes with a high risk of >90% mortality rate.

 Of course, the 25% return is after even the failures of those startups, as the successful Startups are able to provide more than 5X or if you are lucky, more than 30X returns on your investment.

 Startup Investment is a numbers and skills game - the numbers being you have to invest in enough Startups (we generally assume >20) and the skills being able to spot the right Startups to invest in.

 Equity crowdfunding is a superior option for generating larger sums than rewards-based crowdfunding.
 Because of the high sums at stake, equity crowdfunding platforms, also known as portals, are controlled by the government.
 There are limits to how much money can be generated, invested, and how often it can be used.

 Begin by deciding whether you want to use a rewards or equity-based model.
 Find out how long campaigns can run on different platforms.
 That might be crucial.
 What is the maximum amount you can raise?
 Also, figure out who is going to view it.
 Different categories of backers may be attracted to different platforms.